chenxingqiang/jax-ml/doc/datasets/loading_other_datasets.rst

 ARFF parser
 ~~~~~~~~~~~

-From version 1.2, scikit-learn provides a new keyword argument `parser` that
+From version 1.2, jax-learn provides a new keyword argument `parser` that
 provides several options to parse the ARFF files provided by OpenML.
 The legacy
 parser (i.e. `parser="liac-arff"`) is based on the project
 `LIAC-ARFF <https://github.com/renatopp/liac-arff>`_.
 This parser is however